 - 1. Provide a valid service to SUNY Cortland that does not already exist. - 2.
 Be consistent with the philosophy and objectives of the Sport Club program. - 3.
 Engage in an activity that is recreational, competitive and/or instructional in nature. - 4.
 Prove that a minimum of 10 SUNY Cortland students would be interested in joining this club, were it to be successfully established. - 5.
 Prove that suitable facilities and equipment are available or are readily attainable, such that the club can regularly meet, practice, and compete (if competition is a stated objective of the club). - 6.
 The group must not create a demand for resources (supervision, facilities, financial, etc.) greater than that which can be met by the Sport Club office. - 7.
 The group must not have an excessive amount of risk involved with the proposed activity.
-In all cases, this shall be determined by the campus.
+Campus Recreation will determine whether the risk level presented by the new club falls within acceptable limits using its risk management assessment tool.